CAD97/fmod-rs/README.md

 Static linking requires a commercial FMOD license for source access.
 FMOD.rs does not currently support staticly linking FMOD.

+The currently vendored headers are for FMOD Engine 2.02.05.

 ## Functionality

 ### Complete

 - Raw bindings to the FMOD C API linking and running.
-- Simplest `play_sound` example runs.
+- Simplest `play_sound` example runs on wrapped API.

 ### Planned (Soon™)

-- Safe, Rust idiomatic API wrappers.
+- Thread-safe API[^1].
 - All examples using Rust idiomatic APIs.
 - Test build and lib loading on macOS and Linux.